 Concealed underneath all this are the actual vibrating strings which produce the sound.
 Some keys are connected to one string, others to two strings, and the higher ones to three strings.
 A piano might have anywhere from 220 to 240 strings, but the most common number is 230 or 231.
 This, too, is a fitting number, for Sefer Yetzirah speaks of 231 secret Heavenly gates.
 These gates emerge out of all the possible combinations of the Hebrew letters (aleph with beit, aleph with gimel, aleph with dalet, etc.)—which might themselves be described as “vibrating strings”.

-The combinations of Hebrew letters is what initially gave rise to the universe.
+It is with those combinations of Hebrew letters that God created the universe.
 And science has now reduced the entirety of the universe to a set of invisibly-small vibrating strings.
 That is, at least, according to string theory, currently the most viable “grand unified theory” that seeks to explain everything in existence.
-Like a piano, it seems that the entire universe is little more than vibrating strings!
-Long ago, Perek Shirah already told us that everything in the universe is secretly singing.
+Like a piano, it seems that the entire universe is little more than vibrating strings!* Long ago, Perek Shirah already told us that everything in the universe is secretly singing.
 (It even tells us what each thing is singing.)
 There is music all around us.
 Are you listening?